spotinst/terraform-provider-spotinst/docs/resources/organization_policy.md

 * `name` - (Required) Name of the Policy.
 * `description` - Short description of policy.
 * `policy_content` - Set permissions objects list.
   * `statements` - List of permissions statements.
     * `actions` - Set a list of required actions for this permissions statement.
+Full list of actions can be found in [https://docs.spot.io/account-user-management/user-management/access-policies-actions/](https://docs.spot.io/account-user-management/user-management/access-policies-actions/)
     * `effect` - Valid values "ALLOW", "DENY".
     * `resources` - Set a list of resources IDs.